dsccommunity/AzureDevOpsDsc/source/WikiSource/Resources/xAzDoProject.md

 ```

-__Sample Configuration for Azure DevOps Project using Invoke-DSCResource__
+## Example 2: Sample Configuration for Azure DevOps Project using Invoke-DSCResource

 ``` PowerShell
 # Return the current configuration for xAzDoProject